nataliia-reshetnikova/corona-map/README.md

 # 🔆✈️Coronavirus Statistics and Travel Advice Map Project

-Due the COVID-19 virus situation, Many countries issue travel advisories about other countries.
+Due the COVID-19 virus situation many countries issue travel advisories about other countries.
 Tailored to the citizens of the issueing country, they may be a little biased at times.
 To provide a consolidated and more neutral view, CORONA Map Application, using https://travel-advisory.info and https://corona.lmao.ninja/ resources aggregate the travel advisories from many authorities, normalize them and create a comparable scoring.
 This and the sources help you, to get a more comprehensive impression for better trip planning.